ansys/pymapdl/doc/source/user_guide/plotting.rst

 Area and Volume Plotting
 ~~~~~~~~~~~~~~~~~~~~~~~~
 More complex geometry can be obtained using boolean operations and can
-be visualized using ``mapdl.vplot``.
-In this example, we cut the
+be visualized using :func:`ansys.mapdl.core.Mapdl.vplot`.
+In this
-initial area with the 8 circles and then extrude it.
+example, we cut the initial area with the 8 circles and then extrude
+it.

 .. code:: python